nepx/halfix/compatibility.md

 Works with latest commits.
 Use with SeaVGABIOS for maximum compatibility.

 ![SeaBIOS](docs/pics/seabios.png)

+CD-ROM boots don't work yet because of bugs in the ATAPI emulation.

 ### ET4000 ROM
 Appears to work.
 Use in conjunction with Bochs BIOS.